 So, what to do?
 Ignore it and hope it gets better?
 Here’s a fact.
 Alcohol addiction or abuse only gets worse over time.
 Without help, it never ever get better.

-I am not a therapist, and am not certified in alcohol addiction, but I speak from what I’ve seen, and can offer advice only based on that.
+I am not a therapist, and am not certified in alcohol addiction, but I speak from what I’ve seen, and can offer advice on “Is my spouse an alcoholic” only based on that.

 Here are signs (in my opinion) that you or your spouse’s drinking is out of control and that you should consider getting help.